peatrc/bc_terrain_parser/README.md

 for British Columbia v.2 (1997)](https://www2.gov.bc.ca/assets/gov/environment/natural-resource-stewardship/nr-laws-policy/risc/terclass_system_1997.pdf)

-This script takes as input a single string of alphanumeric characters which represent the characteristics of terrain encoded by the classification system and returns a list (or lists) containging plain english language descriptions of the terrain.
+This script takes as input a single string of alphanumeric characters which represent the characteristics of terrain encoded by the classification system, and returns english language descriptions of the terrain.

 With this module: